Yasir-Arafat-Shihab/LMCY_Configs/README.md

 # LMCY_Configs
 Configuration files for LMCY/LMC

-//For XMLS viee the codes section //
+//For XMLS view the codes section //

 #### IMPORTANT NOTES #####